wong-justin/fmin/README.md

 <details>
 <summary>other important things to do</summary>

+- refactor gotodir code - pull out into common functions, between gotodir and selectundercursor

+- refactor + clean history code; figure out whether to use HistoryRecord struct or just tuple (String, usize, etc.)

-- clear jumptodir history eventually.. after 90days? after ranking score is at minimum? give script to clear all with minimum possible ranking score of 1 for user to manually execute (probs as one of the .sh functions to import intop command palette?)
+- clear jumptodir history eventually.. after 90days? after ranking score is at minimum? give script to clear all with minimum possible ranking score of 1 for user to manually execute (probs as one of the .sh functions to import intop command palette?). see this algorithm: - [ ] for fmin matching algorithm: https://github.com/ajeetdsouza/zoxide/wiki/Algorithm#frecency

 - consider using two env vars `$FMIN_CWD` and `$FMIN_SELECTED` that stay updated so user can shell out and use them when needed. maybe also `$FMIN_OPEN=myscript.sh` as a means to import that important and custom feature. note though that multiline env var values cause problmes with `env` command, so $FMIN_SELECTED cant be newline-separated.
 	- note that this is a sort of anti-pattern, hacky way to use env vars; some may find it gross; but i think the resulting feature is a big usability/convenience win, for not much cost